Pain relief around the procedure / paracetamol

 Rectal (suppository) is the most user-friendly.
 You can insert the suppository by sliding the tip up to 1 cm past the anus.
 Sometimes it is useful to hold the buttocks of your child together for a few seconds so that the suppository is not expressed.

 You can buy paracetamol at the pharmacy and some drug stores.
+It’s also possible to get the paracetamol in our clinic.
 Because paracetamol can also be given to reduce fever, sales for children under the age of 3 months are not recommended with this indication.
 At a body temperature of 38 degrees or higher below three months you should always warn a doctor.
 The paracetamol is therefore exclusively given to relieve pain and discomfort.

 Under the three months; 60 mg three times a day rectally